Skip to main content

 It's okay to use casual language.

-If tone is critical, reinforce it in Rules as well as Personality.
-Personality sets the intent, but Rules enforce the behavior with specific, example-driven constraints like “Never use exclamation marks” or “Always acknowledge frustration before offering a solution.”
+If tone is critical, reinforce it in Behavior as well as Personality.
+Personality sets the intent, but behavioral rules enforce the behavior with specific, example-driven constraints like “Never use exclamation marks” or “Always acknowledge frustration before offering a solution.”

 Check your understanding